paketo-buildpacks/pipenv/rfcs/0001-restructure.md

 ### Detection

-The buildpack will pass detection if a Pipfile exists in the app directory.
-If a Pipfile.lock is present, check for a Python version and add it to the requirements.
+The buildpack will always pass detection.

 ### Configuration